EnricoMi/publish-unit-test-result-action/README.md

 of the `push` to master from subsequent `schedule` events, you may want to add the following to your workflow.

 <details>
-<summary>If you want to run the workflow on multiple event types, there are two possible ways to avoid the publish action to overwrite
-results from other event types:</summary>
+<summary>There are two possible ways to avoid the publish action to overwrite results from other event types:</summary>

 ### Test results per event type

-Adding the event name to the `check_name` option avoids different event types overwriting each other's results:
+Add the event name to `check_name` to avoid different event types overwriting each other's results:

 ```yaml
 - name: Publish Test Results